lcrpt/react-redux-starter/README.md

-# React-Redux-Starter-Create-React-App
+# react redux starter

-Ce repo est une copie du projet  React-Redux-Starter seulement celui ci a été installé avec la commande create-react-app

-De plus les versions de react et redux y sont plus récente.
+Just a up and running light starter kick for react and redux app